 Looks like there is no stopping of Indian captain Virat Kohli as he continued to pile centuries in one-day internationals.
-On Tuesday, 15 January, Virat Kohli produced another masterclass innings in a must-win game for India.
-He brought up his 39th ODI century and 24th while batting second as India successfully chased down 298 to level the 3-match series 1-1.
+On Friday, 8 March, the Indian captain produced another masterclass innings but went in vain against Australia.
+He brought up his 41st ODI century and 25th while batting second.

 Here is the list of players with most international centuries